 This Lent and Easter Season, I took on the Catholic Answers 20 Answers Challenge.
 As I mentioned in my original post, I was recommending it without reading the books.
 I felt it was only fair to share my thoughts on the books as I read them (and amend my recommendation if necessary).
-This post does contain an affiliate link which means that if you make a purchase through one of the links, I make a small commission at no additional cost to you (read disclosure here).

 The Real Jesus was also written by Catholic apologist Trent Horn.
 The booklet says it will take “on the claims of modern skeptics about Jesus’ life, his teaching, and his legacy, providing compelling evidence that the “historical Jesus” and the “Christ of faith” are one and the same.”